 - Defining a successful log-in case, including the criteria and user credentials for it

 - Designing the failed log-in flow when no credentials are provided

 - Designing a failed log-in case when a user enters incomplete credentials, and determining what those credentials would be

 - Designing a failed log-in case when the user enters incorrect credentials, and determining what the credentials would be

 Of course, this is just a sample of the kinds of activities you could be completing in this phase of the testing life cycle.

-Testing life cycle step 4 - setting up the test environment
+Software testing life cycle stage 4 - setting up the test environment

 So far, each stage of the testing life cycle has depended on the previous one.
 Luckily, this stage is one that can be completed at the same time as the test case development stage.
-After the testing environment requirements are determined and designed in the planning stage, you can start setting up the test environment.
+After the testing environment requirements are designed, you can start setting up the test environment.

 The testing environment should simulate the conditions in which the software will run in production as closely as possible.
 Either a developer or tester can set up the testing environment; the testing team is not required here.

 Some of the activities for setting up the testing environment are: